django-commons/django-commons-mkdocs/src/docs/governance.md

 - Adding and removing users from projects as needed.
 - Helping project maintainers set up automated releases for their projects.
 - Helping project maintainers with any other issues they have with PyPI.
-- Monitoring for any suspicious activity on PyPI, through email notifications sent by PyPI and other means, and follow-up with the team admins.
+- Monitoring for any suspicious activity on PyPI, through email notifications sent by PyPI and other means, and follow-up with the repo's admins.
-- Responding - together with the security team - to any security incidents that occur related to PyPI.
+- Responding to any security incidents that occur related to PyPI.
 - Have Owner role on all PyPI and Test PyPI projects for Django Commons.
 - Have MFA set up with PyPI and Test PyPI.
 - Updating project admins access in PyPI and Test PyPI to reflect GitHub team membership.